dhellmann/pymotw-3/source/itertools/index.rst

 .. {{{end}}}

-The new iterators created by :func:`tee` share their input, so the original iterator should not be used once the new ones are created.
+The new iterators created by :func:`tee` share their input, so the original iterator should not be used after the new ones are created.

 .. literalinclude:: itertools_tee_error.py
    :caption: